 How to Detect Payroll Fraud

-Clearly, while payroll fraud is uncommon, there are plenty of examples where it has happened and it can potentially lose businesses and employers a significant amount of money.
-A study in 2011 found that businesses in Britain lose around £38 billion a year due to payroll fraud.
-Five per cent of all expenses claims were found to be false, a total of over £150 million.
-However this figure just covers what is detected, so the actual figure is likely to be significantly higher.
+While payroll fraud is uncommon, there are plenty of examples where it has happened, and it can potentially lose businesses and employers a significant amount of money.
+A study in 2011 found that companies in Britain lose around £38 billion a year due to payroll fraud.
+Five percent of all expenses claims were found to be false, a total of over £150 million.
+However this figure covers what is detected, so the actual number is likely to be significantly higher.

-Due to the high financial cost of payroll fraud and the serious nature of such offences, a number of methods have been developed to help to detect payroll fraud and provide evidence if it is suspected.
+Due to the high financial cost of payroll fraud and the serious nature of such offenses, some methods have been developed to help to detect payroll fraud and provide evidence if it is suspected.
 Some of the key signs that payroll fraud is taking place are as follows:

-- Signs of an employee living an overly expensive lifestyle for their earnings
+- Symptoms of an employee living an overly expensive lifestyle for their earnings

 - Multiple employees that are not family members sharing an address or bank account